-As enterprises and governments accelerate their digital transformation journeys, modern business applications place ever-increasing demands on Oracle databases.
+As enterprises and governments accelerate their digital transformation journeys, modern business applications place ever-increasing demands on if you consolidate Oracle databases.
 In the face of this, it’s physically impossible for infrastructure to remain as performant, scalable, and resilient without workload consolidation.
 The only way to stay ahead of the game is to do more with less.
 Enter Pure Storage®, which has enabled users to thread this needle through the introduction of our flagship FlashArray//XL™.
-T

-But Why Should I Consolidate?
+But Why Should I Consolidate Oracle Workloads?

 Organizations are increasingly choosing to consolidate their Oracle databases for a number of important reasons.
 The primary business driver is the reduction in the total cost of ownership (TCO) resulting from the optimization of Oracle licenses in terms of hardware, as well as human capital.
 In addition, consolidation streamlines management, increases security, and provides higher availability and better all-around performance.